 How do I choose the right style / size?

-While there are endless styles of cloth pads on the market, they can be broken down into three main groups: party-liners, day pads, and night pads.
-Remember, you’ll probably want a variety of styles for different days of your cycle!
+While there are endless styles of cloth pads on the market, they can be broken down into three main groups: cloth panty-liners, cloth menstrual day pads, and cloth night pads.
+You may want a variety of styles for different stages of your cycle.

 • you want back-up for a menstrual cup or tampon